LucjanJanowski/translator-to-suJSON/README.md

 ## Authors/Contact

-Should you have any questions please do not hesitate to contact Jakub Nawała.
+Should you have any questions please do not hesitate to contact the authors.

+Authors:

+- Jakub Nawała
+- Werner Robitza